thisisdev24/thisisdev24/README.md

 Hi there 👋

-- 🔭 I’m currently working on nothing tbh!
+- 🔭 I’m currently working on Android Development!
-- 🌱 I’m currently learning Spring framework
+- 🌱 I’m currently learning Kotlin.
-- 💬 Ask me about Git, GitHub, OOP, DSA.
+- 💬 Ask me about Git, GitHub, OOP, DSA, DBMS.
 - 📫 How to reach me: imdevkhare@gmail.com
 <!--
 - 👯 I’m looking to collaborate on ...